EU Regulator Says AZ Clot Risk very Rare As Nations Battle Virus Surges - UrduPoint

 Israel has inoculated 61 percent of its people with one dose, while the US has administered 33 percent with a first shot.

-Amnesty International said in its annual report Wednesday that wealthy countries are failing a "rudimentary" test of global solidarity by hoarding Covid vaccines.
+Amnesty International said in its annual report that wealthy countries are failing a test of global solidarity by hoarding Covid vaccines.

 "The richest countries have effected a near-monopoly of the world's supply of vaccines, leaving countries with the fewest resources to face the worst health and human rights outcomes," said Amnesty boss Agnes Callamard.

-Echoing calls to help hard-hit nations, G20 finance ministers and central bankers backed a proposal from the International Monetary Fund to boost its reserve offerings by $650 billion to help poor countries hit by coronavirus.
+Echoing calls to help hard-hit nations, G20 finance ministers and central bankers agreed to extend a moratorium on debt interest payments for the poorest countries that could lag behind the global recovery from the pandemic.

-Meanwhile in the United Kingdom, where nearly 47 percent of people have received a first dose, health workers started rolling out the Moderna jab, the third approved after AstraZeneca and Pfizer.
+Meanwhile in the United Kingdom, where around 60 percent of adults have received a first dose, health workers started rolling out the Moderna jab, the third approved after AstraZeneca and Pfizer.

-The first person to get the Moderna shot in Britain said she was relieved to finally feel safe again.

 "I'm an unpaid carer for my grandmother so it is very important to me that I get it, so I can care for her properly and safely," said 24-year-old Elle Taylor.